amcknight/kaizosplits/README.md

 - Run DbgView, livesplit, and the new emulator
 - DbgView should show the modSize and errors
 - Add a line to `memoryOffsets` like `{ modSize you found, ??? } // emulator name`
 - Run a hack with a value you know how to change.
-I use roomNum `r.Monitor(w.roomNum, w);` to the split function.
+I use roomNum `t.Monitor(w.roomNum, w);` to the split function.
 - Use Cheat Engine to isolate the roomNum memory address
 - Close the emulator and do it again so you have two memory addresses
 - Do a pointer scan, comparing the two addresses